Domain Auto-Renewal

 To disable auto-renewal for a domain

-3. On the top-nav menu click the tab, locate the relevant domain, and click on the name to access the domain
+2. On the header, click the tab.
+Click the relevant domain name to access the domain page.